 - Check on their well-being regularly and ensure to take stress by keeping them updated on recent news.

 - Engage in active listening.
 Take some effort in listening to them consciously and focus on the communication of the person.
 Pay attention to their language patterns.

 - Show empathy by using encouraging words during the communication such as ‘brave’, ‘proud’, and ‘smart’.

 - It is important to maintain a routine since children feel more assured by a routine, not by being disciplined.

-The Government of India along with leading institutions working on mental health have announced toll-free number 08046110007 to address mental health issues of individuals during this lockdown period.
 We hope the information mentioned above will help in managing your overall well-being.
 Stay safe; stay indoors!